 First things first, it’s not actually possible to register copyright in the UK.
 So how can you protect your intellectual property rights?
 Copyright protection automatically arises from the creation of one of the following types of original work:

-• Literary, dramatic, musical and artistic works (including books, scripts, illustrations and photography).
+literary, dramatic, musical and artistic works (including books, scripts, illustrations and photography);

-• Alternative written works (for example software, web content and databases).
+alternative written works (for example software, web content and databases);

-Broadcasts and the layout or published editions of written, dramatic and musical works.
+broadcasts and the layout or published editions of written, dramatic and musical works.

 So, what can copyright help you achieve?
 Assets protected by copyright can provide you with the right to prevent other people from:

-• copying your work;
+copying your work;

-• distributing, renting or lending copies of it;
+distributing, renting or lending copies of it;

-• performing it;
+performing it;

-• or making an adaptation of your work or putting it on the internet.
+making an adaptation of your work or putting it on the internet.

 Copyright lasts anywhere from 25 to 70+ years, depending on the type of work.
 It’s important here to note, however, that ideas cannot be protected by copyright , but physical material relating to or resulting from these ideas can be, for example, plans and drawings.
 Generally, copyright protection exists for the expression of ideas, as opposed to the ideas themselves.

-Go to template →
+Go to copyright licence template →

-Next up, trademarks.
-The definition of a trademark lies in its name: a trademark marks your “trade”, distinguishing your goods and services from others.
+Next up, trade marks.
+The definition of a trade mark lies in its name: a trade mark marks your “trade”, distinguishing your goods and services from others.

-There are many different types of trademark that can be registered, including:
+There are many different types of trade mark that can be registered, including:

-• a word (or words);
+a word (or words);

-• a logo;
+a logo;

-• a colour; and
+a colour; and

-• sounds or motions.
+sounds or motions.

 This is, of course, as long as they are distinct, and can be represented clearly and precisely so that anyone viewing the trademark register could immediately understand what the trademark protects.
-Duration wise, a UK registered trademark must be renewed every 10 years.
+Duration-wise, a UK registered trade mark must be renewed every 10 years.

-A trademark is protected in relation to a select list of goods and/or services and the rights you own are limited by that list; you do not automatically own rights in any field whatsoever.
+A trade mark is protected in relation to a select list of goods and/or services and the rights you own are limited by that list; you do not automatically own rights in any field whatsoever.
 Getting this right is therefore very important.

-Go to template →
+Go to trade mark licence template →

 Patents

-To patent ideas, you need to file a patent application at the UKIPO.
+To patent innovations, you need to file a patent application at the UKIPO.
 This application needs to include detailed documents describing the invention, including statements and often drawings that set out the technical aspects of it (referred to as “claims”).
 To stay protected, you must renew a UK registered patent on the 4th anniversary of when you filed for it.
 You then need to renew every year after that.
 You can renew your patent for up to a maximum of 20 years in total.

 There are some exceptions to patent protection, which include:

-• a way of doing business;
+a way of doing business;

-• software with a non-technical purpose;
+software with a non-technical purpose;

-• a discovery;
+a discovery;

-• a scientific theory or mathematical method;
+a scientific theory or mathematical method;

-• or the way information is presented.
+or the way information is presented.

 When it comes to registering patent rights, it’s important that your idea is new, it’s inventive, and it’s not already in the public domain.
 As a result, it’s often recommended to conduct a worldwide patent search, to determine if anyone else has come up with your idea already or if there are inventions which are already known, which may alter the way that you choose to describe your invention, to make sure you obtain protection.

-Go to template →
+Go to assignment of patent template →

 Design Rights